Query Builder

 For example, given this

-declaration:class Order < ApplicationRecord enum :status, [:shipped, :being_packaged, :complete, :cancelled] end
+[enum](https://api.rubyonrails.org/v7.0.4/classes/ActiveRecord/Enum.html#method-i-enum)declaration:class Order < ApplicationRecord enum :status, [:shipped, :being_packaged, :complete, :cancelled] end1

 2